lkcozy/code-notes/notes/communication/writing/writing_general.md

 - How can you `channel` feelings of self-doubt into something more constructive and productive?
 - `Ironically`, you appear more confident when you `demonstrate the humility` and courage to ask about what you don't know.
 - Assume good will from the feedback giver.

+## Basketball

+- I know the perception of me is that I can score the basketball well.
+- I'm aware that the public perceives me as a good basketball scorer.
+- i've been asked to do pretty much everything from rebounding to defending to initiating to scoring.